kstenerud/concise-encoding/cte-specification.md

 Structure
 ---------

-A CTE document is a UTF-8 encoded text document consisting of a single, top-level object.
-Do not add a byte order mark (BOM).
+A CTE document is a UTF-8 encoded (with no byte order mark) text document consisting of a single, top-level object.
 You can store multiple objects in a document by making the top level object a container.

 Whitespace is used to separate elements in a container.
 Maps separate keys and values using a colon `:`, and key-value pairs using whitespace.